It is an antagonist of the quaternary ammonium muscarinic Acetylcholine receptor belonging to the group of drugs called Antimuscarinics.

 - Reddened / dry skin.

 Other uses of Homatropina – Utility

-This medication is also used to relieve dry cough, usually caused by the common cold or other conditions as prescribed by your doctor.
-Relieving cough helps you rest and sleep more.
+This medication is also used to relieve dry cough, usually caused by the common cold or other conditions prescribed by your doctor.
+Relieving a cough helps you rest and sleep more.

-This product contains 2 medications, hydrocodone and homatropine.
-Hydrocodone is a narcotic cough suppressant (antitussive) that works in certain brain centers to stop the need to cough.
+This product contains two medications, hydrocodone and Homatropine.
+Hydrocodone is a narcotic cough suppressant (antitussive) that works in specific brain centers to stop the need to cough.
 Homatropine belongs to a class of medications known as anticholinergics.

 This medication is usually used for short-term treatment.
-It should not be used for persistent cough due to smoking or long-term respiratory problems (eg, asthma , emphysema ) or for coughs with a lot of mucus or fluids (productive cough), unless directed by your doctor.
+It should not be used for persistent coughs due to smoking or long-term respiratory problems (e.g., asthma, emphysema ) or coughs with a lot of mucus or fluids (productive cough) unless directed by your doctor.

 To prevent withdrawal reactions, your doctor may reduce your dose gradually.

 Consult your doctor or specialist for more information and report any abstinence reactions immediately.